The Old Soul

 The Old Soul was a Canadian indie rock band formed in 2003 in Toronto.
 The ensemble was founded and led by Luca Maoloni, initially as a solo project.
-They performed with variety of instruments and styles, with critics drawing comparisons to Broken Social Scene the Polyphonic Spree.
+They performed with variety of instruments and styles, with critics drawing comparisons to Broken Social Scene and The Polyphonic Spree.
 They are known for live lyrical and musical variations on album standards.

 History

 Maoloni studied piano at The Royal Conservatory of Music in Toronto, and went on to complete a degree in Music Theory and Composition at the University of Western Ontario.
-In 1988 he completed a Music Industry Arts collegiate degree in recording.
+In 1988, he completed a Music Industry Arts collegiate degree in recording.
 Prior to The Old Soul, he was a member of Hollowphonic and White Star Line.

 The Old Soul's self-titled debut album was released in 2004 (and reissued two years later by Universal), and followed in 2006 with She's Got Party Davis Eyes.
 The third album Gold was released in 2007.